Shayancx/encryptor.link/DEVELOPMENT.md

 # Development Guide

-This guide covers the development setup, architecture, and best practices for contributing to Simple Novel Reader.
+This guide covers the development setup, architecture, and best practices for contributing to Reader.

 ## Table of Contents